 Backup of data

 It is the responsibility of the payer to keep effective records as part of their tax reporting obligations.
-A backup copy of the data sent to the ATO should be kept by either the payer or the supplier, so that the report can be re-submitted if necessary.
+A backup copy of the data sent to the ATO should be kept by either the payer or the sender, so that the report can be re-submitted if necessary.

 4 Data file format